In praise of: Alfred Hitchcock’s ‘The 39 Steps’…

 Robert Donat is a classic leading man, and his portrayal as Richard Hannay, an innocent man under suspicion, can be seen as a forerunner of Cary Grant’s role as Roger Thornhill in North by Northwest.
 Madeleine Carroll takes her place alongside Ingrid Bergman, Grace Kelly, Eva Marie Saint, Kim Novak, Tippi Hedren and others in the pantheon of Hitchcock’s ‘blondes‘ (he believed they represented innocence, apparently, making any deception they are involved in all the more shocking) and there are plenty of typical set pieces, maguffins and mild misogyny along the way.

 The chase on the Forth Railway Bridge, the enforced stay in the boarding house and the final act of the memory man (see below) are all stunningly staged scenes that stand alone, with the dialogue and action firing.
-There is a sense of humour that is lighter than in later Hitchcock films, where the humour, if you can find it, is pitch black.

 But the most interesting section of the film, and I’ll admit I’m not the first to mention it, is that involving John Laurie’s crofter and his young wife Margaret (played, a little bizarrely, by pre-Dame Peggy Ashcroft).
 The scene shows a change in pace from the chase in which Hannay finds himself embroiled.